-The life expectancy of an oxygen sensor is typically 30,000 to 50,000 miles.
+The life expectancy of an oxygen sensor is typically 60,000 to 100,000 miles.
 Even under normal operating conditions, oxygen sensors must endure a constant barrage of harmful exhaust gases, extreme heat and high velocity particulates.
 When these variables of heat and contamination exceed normal limits, longevity may be reduced.
+The average annual miles traveled in the United States is around 12,000 - 14,000 miles.
+This would mean that by the time the vehicle reaches 5 to 7 years old, the oxygen sensors need to be checked or replaced.

-Sometimes oxygen sensors can become contaminated by coolant, oil or silicone particulates.
+Sometimes oxygen sensors can become contaminated by coolant, oil, or silicone particulates.
 Oxygen sensors exposed to these contaminates will not operate as designed.
 Although sensors in some applications can remain serviceable up to 100,000 miles, the effectiveness of oxygen sensors will inevitably decrease over time.

 At Walker Products, we recognize the need to keep vehicles running clean.
 A bad oxygen sensor can cause unacceptable emissions levels, affect performance and ultimately damage the catalytic converter.
-Make it a point to check oxygen sensors at each tuneup and replace faulty sensors with a new Walker oxygen sensor.
+Make it a point to check oxygen sensors at each tune-up and replace faulty sensors with a new Walker Products oxygen sensor.